se-edu/se-book/architecture/architecturalStyles/more/usingStyles/outcomes.md

-* <span id="outcome-explain">:trophy: Able to explain how architectural styles are combined :two:</span>
+* <span id="outcome-explain">:trophy: Can explain how architectural styles are combined :two:</span>